2012–13 Ascenso MX season: Results

-Liguilla (Playoffs)
+Apertura Liguilla (Playoffs)

 The six best teams after the first place play two games against each other on a home-and-away basis.
 The winner of each match up is determined by aggregate score.
 If the teams were tied, the Away goals rule appliesd.

 The teams were seeded one to seven in quarterfinals, and were re-seeded one to four in semifinals, depending on their position in the general table.
 The higher seeded teams played on their home field during the second leg.